ggabbiani/OFL/orthodocs/artifacts/spacer.md

 External diameter: knurl nut constraints may override.
 This parameter is mandatory if no knurl nut or screw nominal size is passed.

-Knurl nuts required a bigger hole to host screws (namely the knurl nut physical dimension plus a minimum wall thick around).
-When knurl nut is required, this parameter is ignored if too small.
+Knurl nuts requires a bigger hole to host screws (namely the knurl nut physical dimension plus a minimum wall thick around).
+When a knurl nut is required, this parameter is ignored if too small.